 Posted on June 10, 2014

 Both brands and politicians are heavily dependent on the art of communication and audience engagement.
-So why is the former brilliant at both whilst the latter is often so bad?
+So why are the former brilliant at both whilst the latter are often so bad?

 A couple of years ago ’The Victory Lab’ by Sasha Issenberg was published.
 It was about ‘the science and art of winning campaigns’ in the USA and the British political set were gushing all over it.
 At the time I was trying to win a piece of work on a high profile politician’s re-election campaign so, keen to get a competitive advantage, I bought a copy and sat down to learn its secrets.
 However, the only thing I discovered was just how far behind politicians are in understanding how to engage their audience.
 The strategies and tactics described in the book might have been new for them but were mostly common sense communication techniques that have been practiced by brands for decades.

 This gulf between branding and politics was well illustrated in a short piece in Marketing Magazine earlier this year by Katie Lee, then Group Marketing Director and now Managing Director at the ad agency Leo Burnett.
 Lee wrote about how brands need to get to grips with the breakdown of the traditional model of individual ownership and understand how consumers are becoming commitment phobic, with high expectations, low loyalty and ‘driven by a desire for flexibility and freedom when it comes to products and services.’

 Lee’s perspective is robust.
 She makes valid observations about the increasing prevalence for renting and sharing of music (Spotify), accommodation (AirBnB), cars (Zipcar) to name just a few common characteristics of an emerging sharing economy.
 And so she should.
 She’s a senior exec at one of the world’s leading ad agencies and is simply demonstrating the value that her company provides to its clients by getting inside the heads of consumers and applying insights to their business models and communication strategies.